Pierlam/OpenExcelSdk/README.md

 ## Style/CellFormat/NumbergingFormat

 Cell formating take an important place when read or write cell value.

+Technically, Excel has two kind of format, built-in and custom. built-in are only identified by dedicated id, from 0 to 163.

+Custom format are defined by a string which represents the format.

 Manage cell value formatting for number, date and currency is a nightmare.